Harrison Afful: Early life

 Born in Tema, Ghana, Afful grew up 23 km away in Nungua.
 He used to watch the Ghana national team on television before becoming a professional footballer.

 Club career

 Feyenoord Academy

 Afful joined the Feyenoord Academy after being discovered as a youth by Sam Arday.
 He rose through the youth ranks to the first team, appearing 148 times and scoring 11 goals in all competitions for the academy.
-Afful went on a trial with Feyenoord, the academy's parent club, in 2008 but after four weeks was released without a contract.
+Afful underwent a trial with Feyenoord, the parent club of the academy, in 2008.
+However, after four weeks, he was released without a contract and was informed that he was deemed too small.
 He also spent time training with Stabæk, Helsingborgs IF, and Mamelodi Sundowns but returned to Ghana after failing to land a contract.

 Loan to Asante Kotoko

 Following the Feyenoord Academy's relegation to the Division One League, Afful returned to the Ghana Premier League with a loan to Asante Kotoko.
 The move was made possible through a clause in Jordan Opoku's contract.
 He had been bought by Kotoko the year before, and his contract allowed Asante Kotoko to choose one player to bring in on loan from the academy.
 They exercised it by choosing Afful.

 Afful impressed Kotoko head coach Bashir Hayford with his performance during a 10-minute cameo in a friendly match, allowing him to break into the first team after initially appearing to be outside Hayford's plans.
 He made his league debut for the club and scored in a 3–0 victory against All Blacks on 2 December 2007.
 Afful was named as the league's Player of the Year as Asante Kotoko won the Ghana Premier League title in 2007–08.
 Upon the expiration of his initial one-year loan, he returned to the Feyenoord Academy and undertook multiple trials in Europe and elsewhere in Africa.
 Those trials proved unsuccessful, and Afful returned to Asante Kotoko on loan for the second half of the 2008–09 season.
 He finished his time on loan with five goals from 68 appearances in all competitions.
 Upon the expiration of his loan deal, Kotoko reportedly opened talks for a permanent transfer, but were unable to reach a deal with the academy.